 For me, longform/book reading has always been a deeply active engagement with the world, beyond simply “relatability,” and having my existing worldview confirmed and reinforced.
 It has been, from an early age, the primary way that I learned to reframe and comprehend the world in new and different ways.

 So I have absolutely believed, as Smith says here, that readers fail writers when we don’t approach their work with more than a desire to be entertained or distracted.
 Reading, too, is a constantly-evolving skill and talent, such that it can enrich and improve our lives — unlike anything else, really.

-Let me take a moment to say this, though: I don’t think that books and reading, by themselves, help us become better human beings.
+Let me add this, though: I don’t think books and reading, by themselves, help us become better human beings.
 There are many terrible people in history who were extremely cultured and arts-minded, yet perpetrated unthinkable crimes on humanity — think of some of the original Nazis in 1930s-1940s Germany.

 Beyond entertaining us, I do think that reading books (of a certain quality) can make us more critical-minded: help us learn to see different perspectives, arguments, and hold up a mirror to our own lives in ways that, often, no other medium can.
 The process of reading words, sentences, and allowing them to permeate and disrupt your thought patterns and established neuronal pathways cannot be replicated as effectively with other media.
 And the brain, just like a muscle, needs ongoing practice to improve this critical-thinking elasticity.